PritK99/ML-Toolbox/Support Vector Machine/README.md

 ## Results

+SVMs for Gender Prediction using first names provide an accuracy of `88.46%` on the test set.
+This is higher than `86.15%` obtained using Perceptron.
+This reason behind this can be the fact that SVM chooses the optimal hyperplane.
+Unlike Perceptron where we need to consider last character, bigrams and trigrams to converge, we just required last character and bigrams for SVMs.

-SVMs for Gender Prediction using first names provide an accuracy of `85.5%` on the test set.
-We can observe how to accuracy increases over training set as we increase our value of C from `0.01` to `1`.
-A large value of C would mean that we are increasingly penalizing the incorrect classifications.
+Additionally we can observe how to accuracy increases over training set as we increase our value of C from `0.01` to `1`.
+A larger value of C means that we are increasingly penalizing the incorrect classifications.
 This would increase the accuracy at the cost of margin.
-A small value of C would lead to more errors on the training set but provide a bigger margin.
-Hence we try to choose an optimum value of C, which we found to be around `0.1`.
+A small value of C would not penalize so heavily and would hence allow more error on the training set, but it will provide a bigger margin.
+Hence we try to choose an optimum value of C using validation set and found it to be around `0.1`.